Capital Health – Hamilton Diagnostic Services Updates

 His contributions to healthcare innovation have earned national recognition, including being named Targeted Oncology’s inaugural 2024 Oncology Icon and receiving an invitation to the White House’s 2023 Healthcare Leaders in Social Media Roundtable.
 He has been recognized as a 40 Under 40 recipient and selected as one of the Capital Region’s Top 500 Most Influential Leaders for three consecutive years.

-Through his platform as "TheOncDoc," Dr. Juneja has built a global following of over 750,000 healthcare professionals and researchers, translating complex AI and oncology concepts for clinical audiences.
-His podcast series on AI and healthcare has topped 4 million downloads in over 100 countries, fostering international dialogue on the future of technology-enabled medicine.
+His podcast series on AI and Healthcare has topped 5 million downloads in over 110 countries, fostering international dialogue on the future of technology-enabled medicine.

 William Kracht, DO, FAAFP, FMAPS